 Ohio Personal Responsibility Education Program (PREP) District 3 and 5

-The Personal Responsibility Education Program (PREP) is a statewide initiative aimed to reduce teen pregnancy, HIV and sexually transmitted infections in the state of Ohio for youth 14-21 years of age residing in foster care and the juvenile justice systems.
+The Personal Responsibility Education Program (PREP) is a statewide initiative aimed to reduce unintended pregnancy, HIV and sexually transmitted infections for youth in the state of Ohio.

 The Ohio PREP utilizes a train the trainer model consisting of three steps: